 Avocado Oil For Cooking

-Avocado oil has an excellent smoke point, traditionally around 500°F (260°C); it is one of its most essential characteristics.
-This is much higher than many other cooking oils and means it can be used at a wide range of temperatures safely without the oil breaking down or creating harmful smoke.
-Here’s how avocado oil stacks up against other typical cooking oils when it comes to their smoke points:
+Avocado oil, one of its most important properties, has a super smoke point: traditionally 500°F (260°C).
+This is far higher than many other cooking oils, and it means that it can be used safely at a wide range of temperatures without the oil breaking down and creating harmful smoke.
+Here’s how avocado oil compares to other common cooking oils when it comes to their smoke points:

 Sautéing: Best for cooking vegetables and proteins at medium to high heat.